erxes/erxes/docs/docs/user-guide/user-guide.md

 This user guide contains the functional documentation related to erxes XOS and all plugins available at **<a href="https://erxes.io/marketplace" >the erxes marketplace</a>**.

 erxes is an open-source Hubspot/Qualtrics alternative that enables SaaS providers and digital marketing agencies/developers to create unique experiences for their entire business that work for most industries.

-erxes is a secure, self-hosted, and scalable open-source experience operating system (XOS) that enables that work for all types of businesses.
+It's a secure, self-hosted, and scalable open-source experience operating system (XOS) that enables that work for all types of businesses.
 You can learn more about **<a href="https://docs.erxes.io/docs/introduction/architecture" >erxes architecture in our documentation</a>**.

 Before going any further into this user guide, we recommend you acknowledge the main concepts below.
 They will help you to understand how erxes work and ensure a smooth experience with erxes.